ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/25_Using_Authentication.md

 return redirect('/');
 ```

-After saving this change, you can test it's working logging out (`http://localhost/logout`) then attempting to visit `http://localhost/login` or `http://localhost/register`.
+After saving this change, you can test if it's working by logging in (`http://localhost/login`) and then attempting to visit `http://localhost/login` or `http://localhost/register`.

 If everything is working, it should redirect you to `http://localhost/`.